fluidex/fluidex.github.io/src/posts_en/2021-04-17-the-motivation-of-snarkit.md

 In modern CPUs, there are many optimizations for Cryptography, but they cannot be utilized inside WASM VMs.
 Usually running SNARKs inside WASM VMs will be several times slower than on a native CPU.

-And there are a couple of limitations when using WASM:
+Moreover, there are a couple of other limitations when using WASM:
 + It doesn't support multi-thread parallelism.
 + Memory is limited.
 Usually you only have 1~4 G available (If you encounter `[CompileError: WebAssembly.compile(): data segments count of 104626 exceeds internal limit of 100000` when using [circom wasm port](https://github.com/iden3/circom/tree/master/ports/wasm) to compile a large circuit, it's out of this reason).
 Otherwise you will have to compile your own WASM by yourself, like in [here](https://github.com/emscripten-core/emscripten/issues/8755#issuecomment-499682033).
 But again, this brings inconvenience for other contributors/developers.